ros-industrial-attic/yak/README.md

 The TSDF algorithm can be efficiently parallelized on a general-purpose graphics processor, which allows data from RGB-D cameras to be integrated into the volume in real time.
 Numerous observations of an object from different perspectives average out noise and errors due to specular highlights and interreflections, producing a smooth continuous surface.
 This is a key advantage over equivalent point-cloud-centric strategies, which require additional processing to distinguish between engineered features and erroneous artifacts in the scan data.
 The volume can be converted to a triangular mesh using the Marching Cubes algorithm for consumption by application-specific processes.

 Yak is intended as a flexible library that gives the end user (you!) a lot of freedom over when data gets integrated, which poses are used, whether Iterative Closest Point plays a role, etc.

-An example ROS node using Yak is provided in the [yak_ros](https://github.com/ros-industrial/yak_ros) repository.

 ![An aluminum part reconstructed as a TSDF and meshed with the Marching Cubes algorithm.](/aluminum_channel_mesh.png)